marobo/registration/README.md

 http://127.0.0.1:8000
 ```

-If you wanna like to use on your project please move the registration directory to your templates directory
+If you like to use on your project please move the registration directory to your templates directory

 Please follow the step bellow: